waqih/mosaik_calendar/README.md

 ## Overview

-My Calendar Application is a customizable calendar application built with React and Next.js.
-It features an interactive calendar where users can view and manage events.
+My Calendar Application is a customizable calendar application built with React.
 The application uses `react-big-calendar` for calendar functionality and integrates custom SVG icons and styles for a tailored user experience.

 ## Features